Sellmore-Co/campaign-cart/docs/attributes/cart.md

 - `{item.showSavings}` - "show" or "hide" if has savings
 - `{item.showRecurring}` - "show" or "hide" if recurring
 - `{item.showUnitPrice}` - "show" or "hide" for multi-unit packages
+- `{item.showDiscount}` - "show" or "hide" if has coupon discount
+- `{item.showOriginalPrice}` - "show" or "hide" if price is discounted
 - `{item.hasSavings}` - "true" or "false"
 - `{item.isRecurring}` - "true" or "false"